IMax153/effect-days-2025-keynote/slides.md

 part of responding to queries.

 For those unfamiliar with how tool calls work:
-1. We submit a query to the LLM
+1. We submit a query to the LLM along with a list of tools
 2. The LLM decides it needs to use a tool and responds with
    - The tool name
    - The parameters to call the tool with